When you learn Chinese you may not have the easiest time.

 If this confuses you, simply stop looking at the writing and listen to a recording or your teacher and then repeat the sound.
 With time, your brain will eventually accept that this is the correct spelling for this sound, and you'll be able to reproduce it correctly.

-Can You Only Learn Pinyin?
+Can You Only Learn Chinese Pinyin?

 If you can read and write Roman letters, you can start using pinyin immediately.
 And understanding the differences between pinyin and English (or other languages) takes little effort.